 Maintaining compliance standards can be difficult because call centers have a ubiquitous global presence.
 However, compliance and other guidelines must be followed to the letter in order for the contact center to legally remain open for business.

-Quality in a call center is much more than an overlord cracking a whip on the agents in a call center.
-Just like the agents must develop a rapport with their customers, QA departments must establish trust and cooperation with managers and agents alike.
+Quality monitoring in a call center is much more than an overlord cracking a whip on the agents in a call center.
+Just as the agents must develop a rapport with their customers, QA departments must establish trust and cooperation with managers and agents alike.